Rahul Vedprakash Patil

-Rahul Vedprakash Patil is an Indian politician and a member of Maharashtra Legislative Assembly representing Parbhani from 2014 – previously as a Shiv Sena politician and now as a Shiv Sena (UBT) politician.
+Rahul Vedprakash Patil is an Indian politician and a member of the Maharashtra Legislative Assembly representing Parbhani from 2014 – previously as a Shiv Sena politician and now as a Shiv Sena (UBT) politician.

 Political career

-He started his political career by contesting Maharashtra assembly elections in 2014 as a Shiv Sena candidate from Parbhani (Vidhan Sabha constituency) and won by margin of 26524 votes.
-He got re-elected by margin of 81,790 votes in 2019 Maharashtra state assembly elections.
+He started his political career by contesting the Maharashtra assembly elections in 2014 as a Shiv Sena candidate from Parbhani (Vidhan Sabha constituency) and won by margin of 26524 votes.
+He got re-elected by margin of 81,790 votes in the 2019 Maharashtra state assembly elections.